Dora the Explorer video games: Dora Puppy

-Dora Puppy is a puppy simulation game developed by Black Lantern Studios and published by 2K Play in North America and Australia in 2009, and in Europe in 2010, for the Nintendo DS.
+Dora Puppy is a puppy simulation game developed by Black Lantern Studios and published by 2K in North America and Australia in 2009, and in Europe in 2010, for the Nintendo DS.
 Players must help Dora take care of her puppy, Perrito, and help train him for doggie competitions.
 Care involves washing and brushing, providing food and water, letting the dog outside to do its business, cleaning up paw prints, and playing several different games with the puppy.
 Players earn tokens for each task, which they can use to buy new toys or clothes for Perrito, or to enter him into the Big Puppy Competition.
 The competition involves helping Perrito run an obstacle course and having him strike poses.
 All the actions are performed by either tracing certain shapes with the stylus or calling out commands into the DS's microphone.